Meditation – being comfortable with reality

-Meditation – pathway to the impressive state of the underlying self.
+Meditation – pathway to the impressive state of the underlying self, the pool of consciousness that is the source of all we experience.
 Our most profound experience of self is sublime, peaceful, loving and creative.
 How to get there?
 Well, not by doing what the mind has been doing for years.
 And if you only aim at stress relief, you are setting your bar much too low.
 Try stillness, and a bit of work to understand your mind’s processes.

 Your Mind and Reality